News overview

 KoenVercauterenESCVAward_header

-KoenVercauterenESCVAward_2 Prof Vercauteren gave a keynote lecture on diagnostic virology in mpox outbreaks in previously non-endemic regions (Belgium) and endemic areas (the Democratic Republic of the Congo).
+KoenVercauterenESCVAward_2 At the 27th ESCV Annual Conference, Prof Vercauteren gave a keynote lecture on diagnostic virology in mpox outbreaks in previously non-endemic regions (Belgium) and endemic areas (the Democratic Republic of the Congo).

 The European Society for Clinical Virology (ESCV) gathers virologists, scientists and physicians interested in all aspects of clinical virology and aims to promote knowledge of viruses and human viral diseases.
 Through its annual European Diagnostic Virology Award, the ESCV recognises and honours exceptional contributions in the area of viral diagnosis by junior scientists.